 1. Educate Your Users.
 Security is, of course, a major concern for all companies, but there’s a misconception that threats only come from the outside.
 But it turns out that employees are one of the biggest security threats, due to their risky habits and poor security knowledge.
 Train your team to avoid risky behaviour, such as downloading music or videos, and to be suspicious of any communications requesting personal information or inviting you to click a link.
 Once employees understand that they are each responsible for the organisation’s data, their thinking changes in ways that will enhance the security of your business.
 And of course, encourage your employees to share anything suspicious with IT straight away.
 The more that your team starts to share, the more confident you can be that they are being vigilant and thoughtful in their daily online movements.

 2. Understand what data you have and classify it.
 You cannot secure information from cyber attacks if you do not know that it exists, where it is stored, how it is used, how it is backed up, and how it is decommissioned.
-If your goal is to protect your sensitive data throughout its entire lifecycle – across devices, apps, cloud services and on-premises, then you need to ensure that you know the details of your sensitive information.
+Suppose your goal is to protect your sensitive data throughout its entire lifecycle – across devices, apps, cloud services and on-premises.
+In that case, you need to ensure that you know the details of your sensitive information.
 Additionally consider that not all data is equally sensitive, so make sure to classify data according to its level of importance.

 3. Embrace The Cloud.
 Following the classification of sensitive data, you should next consider moving that sensitive information and systems to the cloud.
 Unless you have an adequate information security team, the odds are pretty good that a major cloud provider will do a better job than you at securing your system and information against various risks.
 Use a cloud-based office suite that provides your organisation with all the basic office functions, such as secure email communication, document creation and sharing, and a safe place to store information.
 Cloud-based system providers, like Microsoft and Google, have advanced protection programmes which leverage their global networks to provide extra security against targeted cyber attacks like phishing, which will better support and secure your organisation than any servers you could set-up with your own team.